 3. If I object or have an issue with the ratings I've received what can I do?

-A. If you would like, you can add a letter to your file, via the online performance review system.
+A. If you would like, you can add a letter to your file, but not through the online form that is available.

 4. Will professional staff have an opportunity to debrief the process and share their experience for how the process worked?